ERICH BARGANIER

 Biography

-Barganier's works have been presented by Bang on a Can, The International Computer Music Conference (ICMC), New York City Electroacoustic Music Festival (NYCEMF), Mostly Modern Festival, The New Music Gathering, National Sawdust, Le Poisson Rouge, Diffrazioni Festival, The DiMenna Center For Classical Music, Spectra Malaysia, Arts, Letters, & Numbers, New Music New College, New York University, McGill University, Spectrum NYC, The University of Wisconsin, The University of Georgia, The University of North Georgia, and The University of Alabama, among others.
+Barganier's works have been presented by Bang on a Can, The International Computer Music Conference (ICMC), New York City Electroacoustic Music Festival (NYCEMF), Gaudeamus, Mostly Modern Festival, The New Music Gathering, Roulette Intermedium, National Sawdust, Le Poisson Rouge, Diffrazioni Festival, The DiMenna Center For Classical Music, Spectra Malaysia, Arts, Letters, & Numbers, and McGill University, among others.

-He has written for Mivos Quartet, NOW Ensemble, Ashley Bathgate, Sybarite5, Quince, Bearthoven, Sandbox Percussion Ensemble, and Righteous Girls, among others.
-He has served as an artist-in-residence at CIRMMT (McGill University, Montreal, QC) and Westben Artist Retreat (Westben, ON).
+He has written for Mivos Quartet, NOW Ensemble, current and former members of the Bang On A Can All-Stars, Sybarite5, Quince, Bearthoven, Sandbox Percussion Ensemble, and Blackbox Ensemble, among others.
+He has served as an artist-in-residence at The Conlon Collective/Gaudeamus (Utrecht, NL), CIRMMT (McGill University, Montreal, QC) and Westben Artist Retreat (Westben, ON).

 Barganier began studying composition and theory under Mark Dancigers while attending New College of Florida (B.A., 2014).
 He pursued further studies at New York University, taking private lessons with Julia Wolfe, Robert Honstein, Joan La Barbara and Tae Hong Park (M.M.
 2019).
-He currently is a professor in the music technology faculty at New York University.
+He currently is a professor in the music technology faculty at New York University and pursuing a composition PhD under Drs.
+John Supko and Scott Lindroth at Duke University.

 He was awarded a Fulbright Scholarship in 2014 and taught English at the Belarus State University of Culture and Arts in Minsk while collecting regional folk songs and performing traditional American music across Eastern Europe.